davidinfosec/IP-Tool/readme.md

 6. The script will create a new CSV file called `ip_info.csv` and store the geolocation data for each IP address in this file.

 I am not responsible for actions which lead to legal troubles.
 This is for educational and informational, law abiding use only.

+## Support:

+Feel like this has been useful?
+Donate toward my latest projects. https://www.poof.io/tip/@davidinfosec